luthemes/splendid-portfolio/readme.md

 Coming Soon.

 ## Copyright and License
-Initiator is licensed under the GNU GPL, v2 or later
+Splendid Portfolio is licensed under the GNU GPL, v2 or later

-© 2018-2021.
+© 2017-2021.
 Benjamin Lu